 As he talks, Wood holds a long tube of yellow glass to the gas flame near his workbench, the prelude to bending.
 “It’s hypnotic.
 It’s mesmerizing,’’ he says of neon, an air of mystery in his voice.
 Then he stops and squints; his voice almost becomes a whisper as he points to a heart-shaped creation glowing on a table across the room.

 “Even standing here right now, you want to look at that neon,’’ he says.

 And you do, because it just feels right, like some kind of soothing comfort food for the soul.
 You hope that no more old signs come down, that neon keeps making its periodic comebacks, that it doesn’t “die a terrible death’’ as Neon Woody fears.
-That the goofy Dixie chicken in Pine Castle will hold onto his cap, that the Parliament House on North Orange Blossom Trail won’t opt for a fancy LED message board, that the cowboy on the Western Way Shopping Center sign on West Colonial, who lost his neon lariat years ago, can still stay in
+That the goofy Dixie chicken in Pine Castle will hold onto his cap, that the Parliament House on North Orange Blossom Trail won’t opt for a fancy LED message board, that the cowboy on the Western Way Shopping Center sign on West Colonial, who lost his neon lariat years ago, can still stay in the saddle.

 And you hope that Merita Bread stays Merita Bread, not because it’s better than any other loaf on the supermarket shelf.
 But because you still want to see that welcoming red glow at Orlando’s southern gateway.
 Taking you back to another time.
 Bringing you home.